Role Types

 How Roles Work Under the Hood

 Roles are stored in the UserAgency junction table that links users to agencies.
-Each
+Each record contains:- user_id — The user this role assignment belongs to

 - agency_id — The agency the user is part of